David Brunt - "The father of meteorology"

 What is the link between the ‘father of meteorology’, Llanhilleth and, Abertillery County School?

 In 1896, John Brunt, a lead miner from Montgomeryshire brought his family to Llanhilleth where he worked as a collier.
 On the 1901 census they lived at No.7 High Street, Llanhilleth.
-The youngest in the family, David, was brilliant at Maths and in 1899 he won a scholarship to study at the recently opened Abertillery Intermediate School, one of only 2 ‘secondary’ schools in the ‘western valley’.
+The youngest of nine children, David, was brilliant at Maths and in 1899 he won a scholarship to study at the recently opened Abertillery Intermediate School, one of only 2 ‘secondary’ schools in the ‘western valley’.

 In 1904, David Brunt won 2 scholarships, which enabled him to study physics and mathematics at Aberystwyth University where he graduated 3 years later with a first class degree with distinction.
 His academic studies continued at Trinity College, Cambridge where he specialised in Astronomy, studying the Sun.